 Extensive security measures notwithstanding, the Assistance Group was forced four times during 1998 to evacuate its expatriate staff from Grozny to Moscow.
-The last such evacuation, commencing on 16 December 1998, was subsequently - by decision of the OSCE Chairman-in-Office10 - prolonged repeatedly in view of the further deteriorating security situation.
-In order to ensure the continuity and regularity of the Group's on-the-spot operations, working visits to Grozny by members of the Assistance Group were made three times during January-March 1999.11 Events in early March 1999 gave evidence of a further grave deterioration of the overall security environment, and later developments only confirmed this unfortunate trend, with the Interior Minister of the Russian Federation in May issuing a general warning to any outsider staying or travelling in Northern Caucasus, as nobody was in a position to guarantee the safety of anyone against the threat of abduction.
+The last such evacuation, commencing on 16 December, 1998, was subsequently-by decision of the OSCE Chairman-in-Office10-prolonged repeatedly in view of the further deteriorating security situation.
+In order to ensure the continuity and regularity of the Group's on-the-spot operations, working visits to Grozny by members of the Assistance Group were made three times during January-March 1999.
+Events in early March 1999 gave evidence of a further grave deterioration of the overall security environment, and later developments only confirmed this unfortunate trend, with the Interior Minister of the Russian Federation in May issuing a general warning to any outsider staying or traveling in the Northern Caucasus, as nobody was in a position to guarantee the safety of anyone against the threat of abduction.

-As was announced at the OSCE Permanent Council meeting on 11 March 1999, the evacuation regime - although still meant to be a temporary measure - was tightened up to exclude any further travels to Chechnya by Assistance Group members.
+As was announced at the OSCE Permanent Council meeting on 11 March, 1999, the evacuation regime-although still meant to be a temporary measure-was tightened up to exclude any further travels to Chechnia by Assistance Group members.
 Thus, the Assistance Group henceforth continued to operate from Moscow, where temporary office facilities were established at the premises of the Embassy of Norway.
 The understanding was that the Assistance Group would return to Grozny when the Chairman-in-Office would be satisfied that positive and significant improvements in the security situation had occurred.
-Pending such a development, the Assistance Group would be monitoring the political and security situation in Chechnya from its Moscow office, while at the same time directing the practical activities involving the local staff at the Assistance Group's Grozny office, which - for the time being - remained fully operational with a complete infrastructure.
-12
+Pending such a development, the Assistance Group would be monitoring the political and security situation in Chechnia from its Moscow office, while at the same time directing the practical activities involving the local staff at the Assistance Group's Grozny office, which-for the time being-remained fully operational with a complete infrastructure.12

-Developments in 1999 - Resumption of Armed Conflict
+Developments in 1999- Resumption of Armed Conflict

-Since early in 1999, the Chechen side repeatedly expressed the desirability of including a third party - preferably the OSCE - in a hopefully resumed negotiation process with the federal authorities.
-In a number of talks with high-ranking Russian officials, the Assistance Group time and again confirmed its readiness to undertake such involvement - if and when the parties should so desire.
-The prevailing view in Moscow, however, continued to follow the restrictive line expressed in the Russian Statement of 13 March 1997, which maintained that the part of the Assistance Group's mandate related to mediation efforts had been carried out in full, and that no further third-party involvement in a resumed Russian-Chechen dialogue was envisaged.
+Since early in 1999, the Chechen side repeatedly expressed the desirability of including a third party-preferably the OSCE-in a hopefully resumed negotiation process with the federal authorities.
+In a number of talks with high-ranking Russian officials, the Assistance Group time and again confirmed its readiness to undertake such involvement-if and when the parties should so desire.13